cohmathonc/CML_mRNA_state-transition/MATLAB/README.md

 ## :::WORK IN PROGRESS::

-Organization and annotation of the files in this directory coming soon...
+Coming soon: further documentation and annotation to describe the workflow to reproduce the analysis conducted in [manuscript](https://www.biorxiv.org/content/10.1101/2023.10.11.561908v2)